SDB:Basics of partitions, filesystems, mount points

-- Partition 1 is a restore partition put there by the manufacturer.
+- Partition 1 is a restore partition put there by the PC's manufacturer.

-- Partition 2 contains a Windows XP system (this system calls it the
+- Partition 2 contains a Windows XP system (Windows calls it the drive).

-- Partition 3 is the extended partition it runs until the end of the disk and holds the following three:
+- Partition 3 is the extended partition, which runs until the end of the disk and holds the following three:

 - Partition 5 is the openSUSE swap partition.

-- Partition 6 is the openSUSE root partition.
+- Partition 6 is the openSUSE / partition.